The News Quiz: Podcast

 As of 28 September 2007, The News Quiz became downloadable as part of the "Friday Night Comedy" podcast feed for Radio 4.
-The podcast switches between The News Quiz and The Now Show, depending on which show is being transmitted.
-During Miles Jupp's tenure, an extended version of the show entitled The News Quiz Extra featuring an additional 10–15 minutes of material was broadcast on BBC Radio 4 Extra in the week following the standard Radio 4 broadcast.
-This version was also made available as a podcast.
+The podcast switches between The News Quiz, Dead Ringers, Catherine Bohart: TL;DR, and The Naked Week, depending on which show is being transmitted; previously included in this rotation was The Now Show, which ended in 2024.
+During Miles Jupp's tenure, an extended version of the show entitled The News Quiz Extra, featuring an additional 10–15 minutes of material, was broadcast on BBC Radio 4 Extra in the week following the standard Radio 4 broadcast; this version was also made available as a podcast.